The Honorable Betsy DeVos

-In response to the COVID-19 pandemic, the California Department of Education (CDE) seeks an amendment of the 2016–19 CSP Grant to award remaining unobligated local assistance dollars to high-quality charter schools that need assistance to comply with COVID-19 protocols and stay at home orders.
+In response to the COVID-19 pandemic, the California Department of Education (CDE) seeks an amendment of the 2016–19 Charter Schools Program (CSP) Grant to award remaining unobligated local assistance dollars to high-quality charter schools that need assistance to comply with COVID-19 protocols and stay at home orders.

 This waiver request aligns with the purposes of the CSP and generally falls within the scope and objectives of the CDE’s approved application.
-The waivers would allow California to support the existing high-quality charter schools in the delivery of in- person, distance, and hybrid learning education programs and would especially assist those charter schools serving educationally disadvantaged students (EDS) in response to and during the COVID-19 pandemic.
-California uses the federal definition of high quality approved in the current grant.
-California law states a preference for in-person instruction whenever possible, consistent with public health guidance, but also recognizes that there is a need for distance learning given the Governor’s order.
+The waivers would allow California to support the existing high-quality charter schools in the delivery of in-person, distance, and hybrid learning education programs and would especially assist those charter schools serving educationally disadvantaged students (EDS) in response to and during the COVID-19 pandemic.
+California law states a preference for in-person instruction, consistent with public health guidance, but also recognizes that there is a need for distance learning given the Governor’s order.
 California anticipates that there will be a mix of in-person and distance learning in the fall depending on the situation in each community.

 This waiver request would provide the CDE with an opportunity to obligate remaining local assistance funds during its current no-cost extension (NCE).